folz/anchors/README.md

 <p>

-[Anchors](https://folz.github.io/anchors) is a library to position floating elements like tooltips, popovers, and dropdowns in robust and configurable ways.
+[Anchors](https://folz.github.io/anchors) is a library to position floating elements like tooltips, popovers, and dropdowns in robust and configurable ways, using synchronous, vanilla DOM APIs.
-It targets synchronous, vanilla DOM APIs for ease of integration with web UI frameworks.

 ```tsx
 import React from 'react';